Plastic Balls Reduce Suspected Carcinogens in Drinking Water

 Water department officials are dumping millions of black plastic balls into the Los Angeles drinking supply, making the surface of the city’s reservoirs look like a ball pit at the local indoor playground.

-But these balls are not for child’s play; in fact, the Los Angeles Department of Water and Power (LADWP) are relying on the four-inch polyethylene balls, manufactured by Microdyne Plastics Inc. in Colton, California to protect their water reservoirs from developing a potentially harmful carcinogen called bromade.
+But these balls are not for child’s play; in fact, the Los Angeles Department of Water and Power (LADWP) are relying on the four-inch polyethylene balls, manufactured by Microdyne Plastics Inc. in Colton, California to protect their water reservoirs from developing a potentially harmful carcinogen called bromide.

-Called shade balls or “conservation balls,” these plastic orbs shield the exposed outdoor reservoirs from California’s often intense sunlight, which creates bromade when exposed to the mixture of bromide naturally found in groundwater and the chlorine used to disinfect drinking water.
+Called shade balls or “conservation balls,” these plastic orbs shield the exposed outdoor reservoirs from California’s often intense sunlight, which creates bromide when exposed to the mixture of bromide naturally found in groundwater and the chlorine used to disinfect drinking water.

 Conservation balls have been used with other purposes including keeping birds out of water near airport runways, but this is the first instance that they have been used to protect drinking water.
-LADWP, the nation’s largest utility serving 4 million customers, pioneered their use in 2008 after high levels of bromade was discovered in the city’s Silver Lake and Ivanhoe reservoirs.
+LADWP, the nation’s largest utility serving 4 million customers, pioneered their use in 2008 after high levels of bromide was discovered in the city’s Silver Lake and Ivanhoe reservoirs.
 Dr. Brian White, the water utility’s now-retired research biologist, has been given the credit for suggesting the idea.

 The LADWP immediately began draining the water from the reservoirs and placing thousands of shade balls until more permanent measures could be taken to properly decontaminate the water supply.
-Being resonably priced, shade balls are the utility’s low cost no maintenance answer to a serious problem.
+Being reasonably priced, shade balls are the utility’s low cost no maintenance answer to a serious problem.